 - Ao’tsistapitakyoki – transformed consciousness.

-- Aisskinihp – we know it to be like that (Bastien, 2004).
+- Aisskinihp – we know it to be so (Bastien, 2004).

-- Aotsistapitsihk Maanistsihp –consciousness of the natural order.
+- Aotsistapitsihk Maanistsihp – consciousness of the natural order.

 Tools for knowing

-Photo Credits: Scriver, Bob (1990) The Blackfeet Artists of the Northern Plains: The Scriver Collection of Blackfeet Artifacts and Related Objects, 1894––1990</em >.
+Photo Credits: Scriver, Bob (1990) The Blackfeet Artists of the Northern Plains: The Scriver Collection of Blackfeet Artifacts and Related Objects, 1894––1990.
 Lowell Press.
-Note it is permissible to show the bundle if the picture already exists.

-Photo Credits.
-Pitt Rivers Museum (n.d.)
+Photo Credits: Pitt Rivers Museum (n.d.)
 Many Shot’s Robe.
-Available https://www.prm.ox.ac.uk/many-shots-robe#listing_731466_0</a > - Landmarks like the Aka-Kitsipimi-ota (Many Spotted horses)
+Available at https://www.prm.ox.ac.uk/many-shots-robe#listing_731466_0 -

 Please cite this article as: